-- 6. Advanced users: automation and the macro processor - \f formfeed - \b backspace - \a alarm (bell) - \e escape (e.g. for generating ANSI escape sequences) - \ followed by anything else: assure that the next character is taken verbatim.
+- \f formfeed - \b backspace - \a alarm (bell) - \e escape (e.g. for generating ANSI escape sequences) - \ followed by anything else: assure that the next character is taken verbatim.
 Although possible, please don't use this for escaping letters, because further escape sequences might be pre-defined in future.
 Best practice is to use this only for escaping the backslash itself, or for escaping the percent sign when you don't want to call a macro (protect against evaluation), or to escape a brace directly after a macro call (verbatim brace not to be interpreted as a macro parameter). - All other characters stand for their own.
 If you like, you should be able to produce XML, HTML, JSON and other ASCII-based output formats this way.